-The huckleberry is a flavorful wild berry.
-Find full berry fruitiness with mountain freshness in this tea.
+The huckleberry is a flavorful wild berry and the flavor is paired here with a black tea.

 Indigenous to higher elevations thriving in an acid soil and a close relative of the blueberry, huckleberries are fruity and have a sweet robust tart flavor (when compared to its blueberry cousin).
 Generally not cultivated commercially, there is limited availability of huckleberries which probably accounts for part if its popularity.